jeffctown/xcutility/README.md

 ### Using a pre-built package:

-You can also install XcodeMissing by downloading `XcodeMissing.pkg` from the [latest GitHub release](https://github.com/jeffctown/xcodemissing/releases/latest) and running it.
+You can install XcodeMissing by downloading `XcodeMissing.pkg` from the [latest GitHub release](https://github.com/jeffctown/xcodemissing/releases/latest) and running it.